 What are the essential call tracking metrics you should be measuring?

-You can unlock a wealth of insight from your call data that will make your operations more effective than ever.
+You can unlock a wealth of insight with call tracking metrics that will make your operations more effective than ever.
 By developing a clear understanding of why your customers are calling, you can highlight which interactions lead to conversions, train your agents to deflect low-value leads, and pinpoint FAQs to improve scripts and increase the number of successful calls.

 What if you could take call tracking metrics one step further and collect data that shines a spotlight on what your customers want?
 With Conversation Analytics, you can enhance the customer experience by monitoring what actually happens on those calls.
 So, let’s get stuck in and take a look at the metrics you should be measuring.